Even experts have made mistakes. What’s important is what you learn moving forward.

 I didn’t aggressively seek out scholarships or shop around for schools when I was planning for my education, which probably cost me ten or twenty thousand dollars worth of extra student loans and interest.
 As a result, I graduated college with about $50,000 worth of student debt.

 Then, once I graduated, I didn’t refinance my high fixed-rate student loans.
-We have been in a decade-long period of unusually low interest rates, and my private federal loans were taken out earlier with a fixed rate, when we had higher interest rates.
+We have been in a decade-long period of unusually low interest rates, and my private federal loans were taken out earlier with a fixed rate when we had higher interest rates.
 My private student loans, meanwhile, had a low variable rate.
-Not shopping around for refinance options, or ways to consolidate my high fixed-rate student debt, was another potential big win that I left on the table.
+Not shopping around for refinancing options, or ways to consolidate my high fixed-rate student debt, was another potential big win that I left on the table.

 Lastly, I was late on one of my student loan payments by accident.
 It didn’t affect my credit score, but it meant I missed out on a 0.25% interest rate reduction that my lender offered to reliable payers.
 That doesn’t sound like much, but for tens of thousands of dollars over the course of years to be at a higher interest rate, that was a silly error to make.